Photo by Jules Verne Times Two

 Price: €200–600/night | Location: Tv.
 Merceeiras 27, Alfama

-Memmo Alfama is the most atmospheric hotel in Alfama — the extraordinary multi-level terrace of terracotta and azulejos (the Portuguese blue-and-white decorative tiles that define the Lisbon aesthetic), with the castle visible from the top terrace and the Tagus River visible from the lower levels.
-The staircase-descending architecture, the compact rooms (a Lisbon boutique characteristic), and the Alfama neighborhood give it a character that no large hotel can replicate.
+Memmo Alfama is the most atmospheric hotel in Alfama — a multi-level terrace of terracotta and azulejos (the blue-and-white tiles that define the Lisbon aesthetic), with the castle visible from the top terrace and the Tagus River visible from the lower levels.
+Its staircase-descending architecture and compact, Lisbon-style rooms give it a character no large hotel could replicate.

 As Janelas Verdes — Literary Heritage